SinclairQL/sQLux/README.md

+# Progress Halted

+In real life I am too busy building bare metal clouds so don't expect to see any new features for a while.
+I am still happy to review PRs.
+Also if you want to take over that could be arranged!

 # sQLux (or QL Sux according to DaveP)

 sQLux is a [Sinclair QL](https://en.wikipedia.org/wiki/Sinclair_QL) emulator.
 It runs on Linux (including Rapsberry Pi), Mac and MS Windows.
 It is based on uQlx but with SDL2 used as its OS layer.